Workshops

 There are no available registration dates at this time.

-NOTE: This class will be held in a live, online format using the Zoom Platform
+Note: This workshop will be held in a live, online format utilizing the Zoom platform.

-In this three-week workshop, you’ll learn to conceive, produce, and distribute compelling podcast episodes from home.
+Podcasting is intimate.
+It can be a chance to reach new audiences or have a new relationship with audiences you already know.
+In this five-week workshop, you’ll learn to conceive, produce, and distribute compelling podcast episodes from home.

-Using classic podcast episodes as a guide, you’ll get a crash course in script writing, recording and interviewing, and editing your podcast like a professional using Hindenburg Journalist and/or Pro Tools First (both available as free trials).
-Finish the course with detailed feedback on your own podcast idea and guidance on how to launch it.
+Using classic podcast episodes as a guide, you’ll get a crash course in script writing, recording and interviewing, and editing your podcast like a professional using Hindenburg, Pro Tools Intro, or Reaper (available free or as a trial) Finish the course with detailed feedback on your own podcast idea and guidance on how to launch it.

 Please bring ideas for a podcast you want to create, and be prepared to describe its audience and goals.